Today’s Wonder of the Day was inspired by Izzy. Izzy Wonders, “How do they make shoes?” Thanks for WONDERing with us, Izzy!

 On a cold winter day, there's no better way to keep your toes dry and toasty than a pair of warm boots.
-Today's Wonder isn't about just any old boots, though.
+Today's Wonder of the Day isn't about just any old boots, though.
 We're talking about mukluks!

 Have you ever heard of mukluks?
 Some of you might even own a pair or two.
-If not, you're sure to want a pair after you read today's Wonder.
+If not, you're sure to want a pair after you read today's Wonder of the Day.

 Using animal skins made mukluks like a second, thin layer of skin on the feet.
 Animal skin is naturally water-resistant, so mukluks kept water and snow out as native peoples traveled across the Arctic hunting for food.